grafana-toolbox/grafana-import/README.md

 * python >3.6
 * python modules:
   - jinja2
-  - grafana_client 2.0.0 what will pull the dependencies
+  - grafana-client 2.0.0 what will pull the dependencies
     - requests
     - idna
     - urllib3